Gilbert Stuart: New York City and Philadelphia

 Stuart painted Washington in a series of iconic portraits, each of them leading to a demand for copies and keeping him busy and highly paid for years.
 The most famous and celebrated of these likenesses, the Athenaeum portrait, is portrayed on the United States one-dollar bill.
 Stuart painted about 50 reproductions of it.
 However, he avoided completing the original version.
 After finishing Washington's face, he kept it to make copies which he sold for $100 each.
 Thus, the original portrait remained in its unfinished state at the time of his death in 1828.
 An engraver at the US Bureau of Engraving and Printing, George Frederick Cumming Smillie, made an etching of the painting which was used on multiple banknotes.
 A vignette of the portrait appears on the 1899 2-dollar silver certificate, and the one dollar note of (1918 to 2023).
 United States one-dollar bills featured the image for decades (1918 to 2023).

 The painting was jointly purchased by the National Portrait Gallery and Museum of Fine Arts, Boston in 1980, and is generally on display in the National Portrait Gallery.

 Another celebrated image of Washington is the full-length Lansdowne portrait, now in the National Portrait Gallery.
 Its historical importance is almost matched by an early forgery based on it which was purchased for the White House.
 This painting was rescued during the Burning of Washington in the War of 1812 thanks to the efforts of First Lady Dolley Madison and Paul Jennings, one of President James Madison's slaves.
 Three replicas of the original portrait are accepted as by Stuart.
 Additional copies were painted by other artists.
 In 1803, Stuart opened a studio in Washington, D. C.

-In 1800, Thomas Jefferson paid Suart $100.00 for a portrait but never received it, because in 1805, Suart painted another portrait of Jefferson over the 1800 portrait.
-In 1821, Stuart sent a copy of the 1805 portrait to Jefferson the so called "Edgehill" portrait.
+In 1800, Thomas Jefferson paid Stuart $100.00 for a portrait but never received it, because in 1805, Stuart painted another portrait of Jefferson over the 1800 portrait.
+In 1821, Stuart sent a copy of the 1805 so called "Edgehill" portrait to Jefferson.
 The original 1805 portrait became part of Jane Stuart collection until it was damaged in a fire in 1853.
 In 1937, Orland Campbell acquired the 1805 portrait and discovered the truth.
 In June 1959, Campbell had an exhibit at Amherst College of the 1800/1805 portrait and his reconstruction of the "lost" 1800 portrait.
 Campbell also published an account "The Lost Portraits of Thomas Jefferson Painted by Gilbert Stuart Recovered and Studied by Orland and Courtney Campbell" (1959).